Women in the Quran

 Women in the Quran are important characters and subjects of discussion included in the stories and morals taught in Islam.
 Most of the women in the Quran are represented as either mothers or wives of leaders or prophets.
 They retained a certain amount of autonomy from men in some respects; for example, the Quran describes women who converted to Islam before their husbands or women who took an independent oath of allegiance to Muhammad.

-While the Quran does not name any woman except for Mary directly, women play a role in many of its stories.
+While the Quran does not name any woman except for Virgin Mary directly, women play a role in many of its stories.
 These stories have been subject to manipulation and rigid interpretation in both classical commentary and popular literature from patriarchal societies.
 The cultural norms existing within a patriarchy have shaped the way that these societies approached the text and created a pervading narrative that dictated the way future generations were set up to interpret these stories and the role of women within the Quran.
 Throughout history, different Islamic scriptural interpreters and lawmakers constantly reinterpreted the women presented in the Quran as a result of the dominating ideology and historical context of the time.
 In the wake of modernity and the rise of Islamic feminism, many scholars are looking back to the original text, reexamining the accepted classical interpretations of women, and reimagining women's role within the Quran.